mihir46/codepath-prework/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/setInterval

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 I found adding a timer for how long the player could make a guess to be quite a challenge.
-I started by reading about the setInterval() function like the tutorial suggested.
+I started by reading about the setInterval function like the tutorial suggested.
+First, I tried to call setInterval from playClueSequence, so that the timer would start after the clues played.
+I stored the intervalID in a global variable so I could clear it later, and had it call loseGame after a delay defined by the global constant, timer.
+Then, I called clearInterval in the guess function so that the timer would stop once the player made a guess.
+The problem with this approach became clear when I tried to display the timer to the player.
+I was unable to find how much time was left before setInterval would call loseGame.
+My next idea was to start by displaying the timer, and once the timer hit 0, I could call loseGame.
+I didn't know how to go about that, but after some googling I was able to find an example of someone using setInterval to implement a timer, which I modidfied to make my startTimer function.
+I used this startTimer function in the same way that I originally used the setInterval function and it wokred this time.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]